Asamushi Sencha Benefuuki (30g)

 • Cold brewing Sencha Benefuuki yields a very refreshing and deeply thirst quenching cup, especially in hay-fever season.

 • Caffeine level: Medium.
-If you are sensitive to caffeine, we recommend that you enjoy your last serving of Kamairicha Benefuuki around your noon time in order to be able to have a restful night of sleep.
+If you are sensitive to caffeine, we recommend that you enjoy your last serving of Sencha Benefuuki around your noon time in order to be able to have a restful night of sleep.